Audit Events Implementation Guide | Fluid Attacks Help

 2. group field is included in metadata (when applicable)

-3. object follows naming convention
+3. object follows the naming convention

 4. author is properly identified